16.06.2018

 As you can see, every entrepreneur is required to use accrual accounting and must prepare for tax deadlines throughout the year.
 If you choose to opt for cash accounting, it is strongly recommended to consult a professional or to inquire with the authorities.

-If you want the expert advice of accounting experts, do not hesitate to contact our team.
+If you want the expert advice of business accounting experts, do not hesitate to contact our team.
 We will be happy to inform you and give you the best advice possible.

-Frédéric Roy-Gobeil
+Frederic Roy-Gobeil

-As President of T2inc.ca and an entrepreneur at heart, I have founded many start-ups such as delve Labs and T2inc.ca.
-A former tax specialist at Ernst & Young, I am also a member of the Ordre des comptables professionnels agréés CPA and have a master's degree in taxation from the Université de Sherbrooke.
-With a passion for the world of entrepreneurship and the growth mindset, I have authored numerous articles and videos on the industry and the business world, as well as on accounting, taxation, financial statements and financial independence.
+President of T2inc.ca and an entrepreneur at heart, I've founded a number of startups including Delve Labs and T2inc.ca.
+A former tax specialist with Ernst & Young, I'm also a member of the Ordre des comptables professionnels agréés CPA and hold a Master's degree in taxation from the Université de Sherbrooke.

-LinkedIn profile
+LinkedIn Profile